Aasthamandvi/C-programs/README.md

 # C-programs
-This file shows the program pf c++
+This file shows the programs of c+